Syntaxyc0/Name_generator/README.md

 ### Data Preprocessing:

-Loads the Pokémon name data from a text file.
+Loads the name data from a text file.
 Converts all names to lowercase characters.
 Creates a dictionary to map each unique character to a unique index.
 Represents each name as a sequence of these indices.